Javadyakuza/TIP3-Docs/Deployments/Internal/TokenWallet.md

     });

     if (tokenWalletData[0]!.tokenWallet.toString() != tip3Artifacts.zeroAddress.toString()) {
-      console.log('You already have a wallet of this token !');
+      throw new Error('Failed, You already have a wallet of this token !');

-      return 'Failed';
     }

-    // Deploying a new contract if didn't exist before const { transaction: deployWalletRes } = await MultiWalletContract.methods .deployWallet({
+    // Deploying a new token wallet if it doesn't exists before const { transaction: deployWalletRes } = await MultiWalletContract.methods .deployWallet({
         _deployWalletBalance: 2 * 10 ** 9,